decretist/Dissertation/Chapter3/chapter3.markdown

 [43] Pennington, “The Biography of Gratian, the Father of Canon Law,” 367–68.

+[44] Pennington, 366.

-[44] James Joseph O’Donnell, *Augustine: A New Biography*, 1st ed.
+[45] James Joseph O’Donnell, *Augustine: A New Biography*, 1st ed.
 (New
 York: HarperCollins Publishers, 2005), 136, 139.
 The need for scribal or secretarial support presupposes that authors create texts by dictating them.

-[45] John Anthony McGuckin, "The Life of Origen (ca. 186–255)" in *The Westminster Handbook to Origen*, 12.
+[46] John Anthony McGuckin, "The Life of Origen (ca. 186–255)" in *The Westminster Handbook to Origen*, 12.
 McGuckin got this story from Eusebius, *Ecclesiastical History* 6.23.2.

-[46] Monastic modes of text production were gradually replaced by commercial modes of production, e.g., around the University of Paris.
+[47] Monastic modes of text production were gradually replaced by commercial modes of production, e.g., around the University of Paris.
 See Richard H. and Mary A. Rouse, *Manuscripts and their Makers:
 Commercial Book Producers in Medieval Paris 1200-1500.*

-[47] Pennington, “The Biography of Gratian, the Father of Canon Law,” 362.
+[48] Pennington, “The Biography of Gratian, the Father of Canon Law,” 362.

-[48] The quasi-monastic model of text production leaves open a range of possibilities.
+[49] The quasi-monastic model of text production leaves open a range of possibilities.
 Those who have read the *Vita Augustini* written by Possidius of Calama († c.437) are likely to be unimpressed by the intellectual caliber of Augustine's episcopal household, and to assess its contribution to his work accordingly.

-[49] Winroth, “Where Gratian Slept”; Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” *Villanova Law Review* 59 (2014):
+[50] Winroth, “Where Gratian Slept”; Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” *Villanova Law Review* 59 (2014):
 679–706; and Pennington, “The Biography of Gratian, the Father of Canon Law”.

-[50] Roland Barthes, “The Death of the Author,” in *Image, Music, Text*, trans.
+[51] Roland Barthes, “The Death of the Author,” in *Image, Music, Text*, trans.
 Stephen Heath (New York: Hill; Wang, 1977), 142–48; and Michel Foucault, “What Is an Author?” in *Aesthetics, Method, and Epistemology*, ed.
 James D. Faubion and Paul Rabinow, trans.
 Robert Hurley, Essential Works of Foucault, 1954-1984, v.
 2 (New York: New Press, 1998), 205–22.

-[51] Barthes, “The Death of the Author,” 145.
+[52] Barthes, “The Death of the Author,” 145.

-[52] Barthes, 146.
+[53] Barthes, 146.

-[53] Barthes, 147.
+[54] Barthes, 147.

-[54] Barthes, 145.
+[55] Barthes, 145.

-[55] Foucault, “What Is an Author?”
+[56] Foucault, “What Is an Author?”
 209.

-[56] Foucault, 210.
+[57] Foucault, 210.

-[57] Foucault, 214.
+[58] Foucault, 214.

-[58] "We must also be very careful not to be deceived by a false attribution of authorship or by a corrupt text ...
+[59] "We must also be very careful not to be deceived by a false attribution of authorship or by a corrupt text ...
 Jerome, that most reliable writer and most faithful translator, has given us forewarning of this."
 Peter Abelard, “Prologue to the Yes and No,” in *Medieval